Obtaining a legitimately good mold inspection can be tricky. Kind of like finding a diamond in the rough.

 TO MORE SEVERE LIKE:

-Mold toxicity can even work in tandem with other illnesses like Mast Cell Activation Syndrome and Candida. ⁶’⁷ Knowing how bad the problem is, through the help of a good mold inspector, in a home can not only help with remediation but also in creating a solid detoxifying protocol to treat the mold exposure symptoms.
+Mold toxicity can even work in tandem with other illnesses like Mast Cell Activation Syndrome and Candida. ⁶’⁷ Knowing how bad the problem is, with the help of a good mold inspection in a home can not only help with remediation but also in creating a solid detoxifying protocol to treat the mold exposure symptoms.

-WHAT TO LOOK FOR IN A GOOD MOLD INSPECTOR
+WHAT TO LOOK FOR IN A GOOD MOLD INSPECTion

-When looking for someone to test the air quality in your home, the first thing to look for is someone who is qualified.
-Home inspectors who also test for mold aren’t usually familiar with what all to look for, the best measuring techniques, or how to interpret the results.
-Mold inspectors are usually better versed in understanding the scope of the problem and how to get a good picture of it.
+When looking for someone to test the air quality in your home, the first thing to look for is a qualified professional.
+Home inspectors who also test for mold aren’t usually familiar with what to look for, the best measuring techniques, or how to interpret the results.
+Mold inspectors are usually better versed in understanding the scope of the problem and how to assess it accurately.
 If they’re a good mold inspector, that is.

 Don’t be afraid to ask questions about their experience as well.
 What’s their work experience, what training have they had, what’s their process, what tests will they run, and do they have any limitations?

-First of all, your remediation company should never also be your mold inspector as well.
+First of all, your remediation company should never also be your mold inspector.
 There’s too much gray area that could lead to a conflict of interest, failed remediation, and extra costs.
 Having a separate mold inspector ensures that the different parties have no ill-advised influence on the treatment protocol for your home.

-A good mold inspector should provide a comprehensive test for your home that gives a remediation company the roadmap needed for a treatment protocol.
+A good mold inspection should provide comprehensive data about your home that gives a remediation company the roadmap needed for a treatment protocol.

-Do you have mycotoxins, is there mold in another area of your home, how many sources are there?
+Do you have mycotoxins?
+Is there mold in another area of your home?
+How many sources are there?
 Those are answers you and your remediation team need to know to actually solve the mold problem.
-Without that data, the treatment protocol may miss contaminates or sources, which means any adverse health symptoms will continue to persist.
+Without that data, the treatment protocol may miss contaminants or sources, which means any adverse health symptoms will continue to persist.

 UNDERSTANDING YOUR INDOOR AIR QUALITY

 Dealing with mold in a home can be daunting.
 There are a lot of factors and moving parts to juggle, as well as a load of information to learn and comprehend.
-A good mold inspector should be someone in your corner that prioritizes your health and the health of your family.
-They should understand that without their data, the chances of the mold problem in your home being fixed decreases fairly dramatically.
+A good mold inspector should be someone in your corner who prioritizes your health and the health of your family.
+They should understand that without a proper mold inspection with comprehensive data, the chances of the mold problem in your home being fixed decrease fairly dramatically.

-Finding a good mold inspector that can create the foundation for a treatment protocol is key for starting your journey to wellness.
+Finding a professional who can create the foundation for a treatment protocol is key to starting your journey to wellness.
 No one wants a wonky roadmap with missing portions and huge gaps of information.
 That map would never lead you to better air quality.

 Contact HomeCleanse if you’d like a list of mold inspectors we recommend to our clients.